Weekend masses have resumed

-For Daily Mass streamed on the Internet and for more Spiritual Resources to help on your Easter Journey
+For Daily Mass streamed on the Internet and for more Spiritual Resources to help on your Spiritual Journey

 Click on Daily Mass and Spiritual Resources up on our toolbar

 I recently read a statement by a priest from the Diocese of Amarillo.
 Let me share it with you:

 "COVID19 has made the whole world stop spinning for a while, emptied the streets and cities and closed the churches around the globe.
 As Catholics, we are suddenly faced with our parish doors being locked and limited access to the sacraments.
 This can be very disheartening.
 Now more than ever, we must hold fast to the great virtue of Hope.
 In the words of St John Paul II, 'Do not be afraid.
 Open wide the doors for Christ'.
 We must open the doors of our hearts to Christ and trust in the Lord who will give us everything we need.